Variable life insurance, also called variable appreciable life insurance, provides lifelong coverage as well as a cash value account.

 |Riders||Riders are add-ons that can be used to alter the terms of the policy.
 Each needs to be evaluated as compared to its cost and your financial situation.|

-In particular, the administrative fees for a variable life insurance policy will be higher in part because these policies are SEC regulated investments.
-As the insurer passes these additional charges on to you, it should actually be consideration when you determine how to invest the policy’s cash value.
+The administrative fees for a variable life insurance policy will be higher than other life insurance policies in part because these policies are SEC regulated investments.
+You should take into consideration that the insurer will pass these charges onto you as you determine how to invest the policy’s cash value.

-If you choose relatively conservative investments, you’re likely to have gains that are more similar to a whole life insurance policy’s cash value, but whole life insurance policies will have lower fees.
+For example, if you choose relatively conservative investments, you’re likely to have gains that are more similar to a whole life insurance policy’s cash value.
+However, if you purchased whole life insurance you pay lower fees.
 Therefore, with the same cash value rate of return, you would actually perform worse with a variable life insurance policy.

 The death benefit of a variable life insurance policy is typically structured in one of two ways: